open-telemetry/opentelemetry-java-contrib/static-instrumenter/README.md

 Module enhancing OpenTelemetry Java Agent for static instrumentation.
 The modified agent is capable of instrumenting and saving a new JAR with all relevant instrumentations applied and necessary helper class-code included.

-In order to statically instrument a JAR, modified agent needs to be both attached (`-javaagent:`) and run as the main method (`io.opentelemetry.contrib.statical.instrumenter.Main` class).
+In order to statically instrument a JAR, modified agent needs to be both attached (`-javaagent:`) and run as the main method (`io.opentelemetry.contrib.staticinstrumenter.Main` class).

 ### Gradle plugin